friflo/Friflo.Json.Fliox/README.md

 Fliox clients are strongly typed C# classes used to access NoSQL databases.
 They are implemented by creating a class e.g. `MyClient` extending `FlioxClient`.
 The database containers are represented as properties in the derived class `MyClient`.

+These classes also acts as a database schemas.
+They can be assigned to databases hosted on the Hub.
+Doing this enables features like:
+- JSON validation of entities aka records
+- generation of schemas for OpenAPI or GraphQL
+- generate a single HTML page with full database API documentation
+- generate a UML class diagram to visualize a database schema
+- generate types declared by the database schema for various programming languages
+- implementing generic database explorers like the Hub Explorer

-The `MyClient` can also be used to declare custom database commands using DTO's as input and result types.
+The `MyClient` can be used to declare custom database commands using DTO's as input and result types.

 ### **Host**